 A category of botanicals called “adaptogens” can help the body adapt to stress.

 Ashwagandha is the best known and also the most widely investigated plant in Ayurvedic medicine.
 Today, it sits at the top of many holistic practitioners’ list of adaptogens, along with Rhodiola, Holy Basil and Schisandra.

 Ashwagandha is one of the most versatile of the adaptogenic botanicals because it is uniquely suited to benefit many people.
 Plants each have their unique characteristics, just like the people who take them.
 Ashwagandha has broad-based characteristics that make it an excellent tonifying herb when taken on a daily basis to support both adrenal and overall health.
-I find its ability to strengthen the nervous system and soothe anxiety is unparalleled.
+I find its ability to strengthen the nervous system is unparalleled.
 In fact, in a recent study, people who were given Ashwagandha root extract showed a reduction in stress assessment scores and a significant reduction in serum cortisol levels after 60 days.

-Plus, don’t miss news and information about your health.
+Don’t miss news and information about your health.
 Sign up for our newsletter now.